 - The window sensor consists of two parts (one on the window casing and one on the window frame or sill).
 The two parts are lined up when the window is closed.
 One half contains a magnet and the other contains the actual switch.
-This window sensor is part of the closed-circuit system connected to a key switch/control panel, alarm buzzer/bell and battery.
+This window sensor is part of the closed-circuit system connected to a key switch/control panel, alarm buzzer/bell, and battery.

-- When magnet and switch are pulled apart when the window is opened – the switch/circuit is opened, triggering the alarm.
+- When the magnet and switch are pulled apart when the window is opened -- the switch/circuit is opened, triggering the alarm.
 Simply closing the window does not restore the circuit and doesn't stop the alarm sound--until either the battery runs down or someone switches off the circuit with a key or by using a keypad code.

 - The electronic switch built into the alarm sounder is turned on by breaking the window sensor's magnetic-switch loop.
 A key-operated switch in the sounder circuit (or a keypad with a code) is the only way to silence the alarm sounder.
 A physical key (or keypad code) also allows you to turn the alarm system off when it's not needed.

-Wired systems require a bit more work to install, but you won't need to use batteries except as backup.
+Wired systems require a bit more work to install, but you won't need to use batteries except as a backup.
 Warning: You must first cut the electricity supply to your house, before working with the wiring.
-You could opt to hire a professional installer or connect the system components to the control panel by stringing wire along baseboards of your home.
+You could opt to hire a professional installer or connect the system components to the control panel by stringing wire along the baseboards of your home.

-How to Choose Best Home Security Alarm
+How to Choose the Best Home Security Alarm

 Things to consider when selecting a home alarm system: